< Back to news

 Under the latest public health measures, until further notice masks must still be worn on all Transwa services, unless you are exempt from wearing one.
 For more information on the latest easing of public health and social measures visit wa.gov.au.

 If you refuse to wear a mask, you may be denied travel.
 If you are exempt from wearing a mask, please ensure you're travelling with relevant exemption documents as we may ask to see them.
-Year 2 primary school students (or younger) are exempt from mandatory mask wearing rules, however they can choose to wear a mask if they wish to.
+Children under the age of 12 years are exempt from mandatory mask-wearing rules, however they can choose to wear a mask if they wish to.

 Western Australians are reminded to register their contact details via the SafeWA app, encouraged to take up use of the free Rapid Antigen Tests (RATs), continue to practise physical distancing where possible, maintain good personal hygiene at all times and get tested when unwell.